Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Related Work

-\introparagraph{$k$-shortest paths} The literature is rich in algorithms for finding the $k$-shortest paths~\cite{eppstein16kbest} where typically, the graph can be cyclic and the ranking function follows the sum-of-weights model (i.e., the tropical semiring).
-Many variants focus on the loopless version of the problem where a path cannot visit a node twice~\cite{hershberger07paths,katoh82kshortest,martins03kshortest,yen1971finding}, a property that is always satisfied in DAGs.
-Hoffman and Pavley \cite{hoffman59shortest} introduce the concept of deviation and building on that idea, Dreyfus~\cite{dreyfus69shortest} proposes an algorithm that can be seen as a modification to the procedure of Bellman and Kalaba~\cite{bellman60kbest}.
+\introparagraph{$k$-shortest paths} The literature is rich in algorithms for finding the $k$-shortest paths~\cite{eppstein16kbest} with the sum-of-weights model (i.e., the tropical semiring) where typically the graph can be cyclic.
+Many variants focus on the loopless version where a path cannot visit a node twice~\cite{Chang15topkpaths,hershberger07paths,katoh82kshortest,yen1971finding}, a property always satisfied in DAGs.
+Hoffman and Pavley \cite{hoffman59shortest} introduce the idea of deviations (see \Cref{sec:part}).
+Building on that idea, Dreyfus~\cite{dreyfus69shortest} proposes an algorithm that can be seen as a modification to the procedure of Bellman and Kalaba~\cite{bellman60kbest}.
 The \emph{Recursive Enumeration Algorithm} (REA)~\cite{jimenez99shortest} uses the same set of equations as Dreyfus, but applies them in a top-down recursive manner.
 Our \ANYKREC builds upon REA.
 To the best of our knowledge, prior work has ignored the fact that this algorithm reuses computation in a way that can asymptotically outperform sorting in some cases.
 In another line of research, Lawler \cite{lawler72} generalizes an earlier algorithm of Murty \cite{murty1968} and applies it to $k$-shortest paths.
-Aside from $k$-shortest paths, the Lawler procedure has been widely used for a variety of problems in the database community~\cite{golenberg11parallel}.
-Along with the Hoffman-Pavley deviations, they are one of the main ingredients of our \ANYKPART.
-Eppstein's algorithm \cite{eppstein1998finding,jimenez03shortest} achieves the best known asymptotic complexity through a rather complicated construction.
-For the task of explicity enumerating the paths in a DAG our \ANYKPART achieves the same complexity with a much simpler algorithm and \ANYKPARTP improves upon it.
+Aside from $k$-shortest paths, the Lawler-Murty procedure has been widely used for a variety of problems in the database community~\cite{golenberg11parallel}.
+This procedure and the Hoffman-Pavley deviations are the main ingredients of \ANYKPART.
+Eppstein's algorithm~\cite{eppstein1998finding} has the best-known complexity $\TT(k) = \O(N + k \log k)$, which does not depend on the $\O(\ell)$ length of returned paths.
+To achieve that, it returns an $\O(1)$ implicit representation of a path, i.e., its weight together with a pointer to the start of the path from which it can be reconstructed.
+For the task of explicitly enumerating paths in a DAG, an $\O(k \ell)$ term is unavoidable and our \ANYKPART achieves the same complexity as Eppstein's algorithm~\cite{eppstein1998finding} with a much simpler construction; \ANYKPARTP asymptotically improves upon this.
+In \Cref{sec:map_related_work}, we further discuss the literature on $k$-shortest paths.